stefanmachura/messier-objects-calculator/README.md

 1. Clone the project into your local machine, make sure you have Python3 installed
 2. Add your camera and lens (telescope) information into the corresponding files, you can use the example values as templates.
 You can add more than one lens and sensor.
 3. Run the script in the terminal: `python3 calc.py [sensor name] [lens name] [Messier object name]`
+4. You can also add your own objects outside of the Messier catalogue.

 ### Example using the default provided values